YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 If you notice the replication WAS_ON state, correct the cause that made YottaDB turn journaling off and then execute MUPIP SET -REPLICATION=ON.

 To make storage space available, first consider moving unwanted non-journaled and temporary data.
 Then consider moving the journal files that predate the last backup.
-Moving the currently linked journal files is a very last resort because it disrupts the back links and a rollback or recover will not be able to get back past this discontinuity unless you are able to return them to their original location.
+Moving the currently linked journal files is the very last resort because it disrupts the back links and a rollback or recover will not be able to get back past this discontinuity unless you are able to return them to their original location.

 If the replication WAS_ON state occurs on the originating side: